 E. You will be prompted to select a faction: Chaos, Order or Balance.
 This will be your faction for the duration of the Campaign.
 All vessels on your account will be tied to this faction.
 There is no friendly fire.
 You cannot attack other members of your faction.

-G. If you have stored inventory in the Spirit Bank, hit the B-key to open your Spirit Bank and begin the process to transfer those items to your character’s inventory.
-It takes about two minutes for items to imported and available for use.
+H. If you have stored items in your Spirit Bank, hit the B-key to open your Spirit Bank and begin the process to transfer those items to your character’s inventory.
+It takes two minutes for items to imported and available for use.
 Look for the small red X in the upper left corner of the icon of your imported item(s).
 When the X disappears, this item has successfully imported.

 H. Hit the I-key to open your character’s inventory.
 Right-click weapons and equipment to pop them into the appropriate slots on your character.